OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 ********************************************************************************

 OpenJUMP is a desktop GIS program that allows for easy viewing and editing of vector GIS data.
-It also has limited support for the viewing of raster data.
+The PLUS edition also support analysis of raster data.

 This Quick Start describes how to: